malikaratnayake/Polytrack/README.md

 In addition to the above metioned files, user can select the option to output the tracking video in the config file.
 This will output a video that contains only the instances where an insect being tracked.

 ## Contact

 If there are any inquiries, please don't hesitate to contact me at Malika DOT Ratnayake AT monash DOT edu.

 ## References

-The YOLOv4 component of this repository was adopted from [darknet repository](https://github.com/AlexeyAB/darknet) by AlexeyAB and [yolov4-custom-functions](https://github.com/theAIGuysCode/yolov4-custom-functions) by the AIGuysCode.
+The YOLOv8 component of this repository was adopted from [Model Training with Ultralytics YOLO](https://docs.ultralytics.com/modes/train/).